Swetrix/blog-posts/posts/comparison/2025-11-29-simple-analytics.md

 - **Geolocation Map:** Swetrix includes a map visualisation to see where your users are coming from, whereas Simple Analytics only provides country-based list.
 - **Funnels:** With Swetrix, you can build your own funnels to track your user journeys, and see how many users make it from one step to the next.
 Simple Analytics does not provide this functionality.
 - **Alerts:** Swetrix includes alerts to notify you when certain events occur, such as a new user signing up, a pageview being recorded, or a JavaScript error being logged.
 These alerts can be sent to you or your team by Slack, Discord, Telegram or custom webhooks.
 Simple Analytics does not provide this functionality.

+## Growth & Product Tools

+Swetrix offers a suite of tools to help you actively grow your business, not just measure it:

+- **Experiments:** Run privacy-friendly A/B tests.
+- **Feature Flags:** Safely manage feature rollouts.
+- **Revenue Analytics:** Track financial metrics alongside traffic.
+- **User Profiles:** Understand user retention with MAU/DAU tracking.

+While Simple Analytics focuses purely on the "stats", Swetrix gives you the tools to improve those stats.

 ## Conclusion